phusroyal/phusroyal.github.io/_publications/2023/2023-vihos.md

 pub_date:       "2023"

 abstract: >-
-  Proposed a novel dataset, ViHOS - Vietnamese Hate and Offensive Spans, which consists of 11,056 online comments with advanced annotations on what make a sentence offensive and benchmark experiments.
+  Proposed a novel task for Vietnamese NLP, ViHOS - Vietnamese Hate and Offensive Spans, which consists of 12k online comments with advanced annotations on what make a sentence offensive and benchmark experiments.
 cover:          assets/images/covers/vihos_cover.gif
 authors:
   - phu